HectorRDB/Ecume/README.md

 # R package: Ecume

-This package implemements (or re-implements in `R`) a variety of statistical tools used to do non-parametric two-sample (or k-sample) distribution comparisons in the univariate or multivariate case.
+This package implements (or re-implements in `R`) a variety of statistical tools used to do non-parametric two-sample (or k-sample) distribution comparisons in the univariate or multivariate case.

 If you want to suggest a new test or a variant, open an [issue](https://github.com/HectorRDB/Ecume/issues).